miguemm/miguemm/README.md

 - 👋 Hi, I’m Miguel Andres Mosquera
 - 👀 I’m interested in Java Backend Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing two bachelor's degree, Software Engineering in Colombia and Apply Technology in the UUEE
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -> mandresmosquera@gmail.com

 <!---